 During the holidays, try to avoid foods such as raw oysters; steak tartare; rare or medium hamburger; soft-boiled eggs; and egg drinks, mousse or bread pudding, unless made with pasteurized eggs or an egg substitute.
 All of these can grow germs that cause food poisoning.
 It is very important that those at highest risk (young children, the elderly, pregnant women, and those who are ill) not eat raw or undercooked meat or raw oysters.

 Remember, most food poisonings are preventable.
 Follow two very important rules:

-Cooking food to a temperature of at least 165° Fahrenheit (F) kills most bacteria that cause food poisoning.
-Keep cooked foods that are not served immediately at a holding temperature between 140° and 165° F. Do not leave food unrefrigerated longer than two hours as this increases chances of bacterial growth.
+Cooking food to a temperature of at least 165° Fahrenheit (F) kills most germs that cause food poisoning.
+Keep cooked foods that are not served immediately at a temperature between 140° and 165° F. Do not leave food unrefrigerated longer than two hours as this increases chances of bacterial growth.